University of California, Los Angeles, B.A., 1992

 Seton Hall University, School of Law, Graduate Certificate in Health and Hospital Law, 2012

 - 1995, California

-Sandi Krul is a Partner in Hooper, Lundy & Bookman’s corporate transactional department, where she advises hospitals and other health care providers and suppliers on business, general corporate, and real estate transactions, including acquisitions and dispositions, physician affiliations, joint venture arrangements, management services, financings and leasing, as well as fraud and abuse, corporate practice of medicine and other regulatory issues arising in connection with business transactions.
-She is also a member of the firm's Fraud & Abuse Practice Group.
+Sandi Krul is a Partner in Hooper, Lundy & Bookman’s corporate transactional department, where she advises hospitals and other health care providers and suppliers on business, and real estate and general corporate transactions, including acquisitions and dispositions, leasing, HUD and other financing, physician-hospital affiliations, joint venture arrangements, management services arrangements, as well as fraud and abuse, corporate practice of medicine and other regulatory issues arising in connection with business transactions.
+She is also co-chair of the firm's Diversity Committee and a member of the firm's Fraud & Abuse Practice Group.